kk415kk/dynamic-scc-algorithm/README.md

 __Class `DynamicGraph`__<br>
 A more complex version of a graph, with a vastly different implementation.
 This graph supports optimized SCC computations under dynamic edge additions/deletions.

+`O(n)` space to represent a graph:
+  * At most 2n-1 nodes in the forest representation of the graph
+  * A linear size array for every node in the forest to map nodes to parents
+  * A linear size array for every node in the forest to map nodes to graph versions
+  * A node holds pointers to its "child" nodes in its component tree (linear size overall)

+`compute_scc` runs in `O(|V|)` time, since it follows pointers down the component trees only from the root node.

 * `__init__(self)`
 * `insert(self, edge_set)`
   * `@param edge_set`: a <u>set</u> of `Edge` objects